 - Wrongful Death and Nursing Homes: Wrongful death claims involving the elderly are particularly tragic.
 When a patient dies due to abuse or carelessness, the nurse(s) at-fault for the death will face consequences for violating state and federal laws that serve to protect elderly residents.
 Listed below are several important laws and regulations affecting nursing home residents:

 - The Elder Justice Act of 2009.
 All nursing home employees must file a written report to federal and state authorities if they suspect elder abuse or other types of crimes being committed in a facility.

 - Nursing Home Reform Act.
 Monitors nursing home facilities that receive Medicare and Medicaid funding.
 Nursing homes must provide exquisite services to their patients, and acts of negligence or abuse will be severely punished.

 - Older Americans Act Reauthorized (OAA).
 Funds elder abuse and neglect programs.
-Extensively improves access and quality for services given to older adults.
+It also extensively improves access and quality for services given to older adults.

 - State Nursing Home Laws.
 These guidelines vary, but typically cover:

 If you have lost a loved one in the city of Irvine due to negligence or deliberate acts of malice, you have the right to hold the guilty party responsible for your losses.
-An Irvine wrongful death attorney at our firm can recover financial compensation for the losses you have suffered.
-Call us today at (949) 334-9200 or email [email protected] to schedule a free consultation with our experienced, caring and compassionate legal team.
+An Irvine wrongful death attorney at West Coast Trial Lawyers can help you recover compensation for damages.